 Perceptions of disease management burden were generally similar across groups.
-However, men with BE reported lower levels of burden, with fewer describing themselves as "very burdened" compared to other groups (Supplemental Figure 1 in the online supplement), though the sample size for men with BE was small.
+However, men with BE reported lower levels of burden, with fewer describing themselves as "very burdened" compared to other groups (Supplemental Figure 1), though the sample size for men with BE was small.

 In the overall cohort, perceived treatment burden decreased with age in both men (p=0.0045) and women (p=0.0095).
-When comparing by number of comorbidities, men (but not women) with 2 or more comorbidities reported higher perceived treatment burden than those with fewer comorbidities (p=0.0289) (Supplemental Table 2 in the online supplement).
+When comparing by number of comorbidities, men (but not women) with two or more comorbidities reported higher perceived treatment burden than those with fewer comorbidities (p=0.0289) (Supplemental Table 2).